sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/3_ViralAnalysis/README.md

   }
 }
 ```
+All the contigs in the files are the active prophages, ignore the 'active' column.

 ### Step 3: Assembly of phages from viral sequences
 At one point I was worried that pooling viral reads before assembly was leading to miss-assemblies.
 After completing my first assembly I decided to run assemblies seperately.